message/iata/SX.md

-Published 27.05.2021
+Published 28.05.2021
-1. Passengers and airline crew arriving from Argentina, Bolivia, Brazil, Chile, Colombia, Curacao, Ecuador, French Guiana, Guyana, India, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, Uruguay or Venezuela are not allowed to enter.
+1. Passengers and airline crew arriving from Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, French Guiana, Guyana, India, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, Uruguay or Venezuela are not allowed to enter.
 - This does not apply to residents of Saba, St. Eustatius, St. Maarten and St. Martin.
 2. Passengers entering or transiting through St. Maarten must have a negative COVID-19 RT-PCR test, based on a nasal swab and, issued at most 72 hours before departure of the last direct flight to St. Maarten.
 - This does not apply to: